TranPhucVinh/C/Physical layer/Memory/Pointer/README.md

 printf("%d", &pdummy_variable);//print out the address of dummy_variable first to find the allowable address
 ```

+# Implementation

+* Pass by reference vs Pass by value: [Change value of variable by pointer in a function](Implementations.md#change-value-of-variable-by-pointer-in-a-function)

 # [Types of pointer](https://github.com/TranPhucVinh/C/blob/master/Physical%20layer/Memory/Pointer/Types%20of%20pointer.md)

 Types of pointer: